 AND OTHER MARINE INVERTEBRATES OF THE TWEED - BYRON COAST, AUSTRALIA.

 Forming the northern boundary of the Cape Byron Marine Park and situated roughly ten kilometres along the beach from the Australian mainland's most easterly point is the Brunswick River.
 Lying in an area known as the Eastern Overlap Zone its lower reaches are influenced by cooler waters from the south, as well as warm waters from the East Australian Current, allowing both temperate and tropical species to establish themselves in the river.
-Although only small it contains many of the features typical of estuarine systems, such as seagrass beds, mangroves, sand/mud flats and patches of saltmarsh.
+Although only small it contains many of the features typical of estuarine systems, such as seagrass beds, mangroves, sand/mud flats, patches of saltmarsh and remnants of Littoral Rainforest that meet the mangroves and in some spots extend down to the high water mark.
 It also suffers the same pressures as most other rivers on the east coast, namely pollution, siltation, overuse and overdevelopment.

 One aspect of development that has had a major effect on marine life is the addition of rock walls, which have provided an ideal habitat for a great many species that would otherwise not inhabit the river.
 These walls consist of the two larger sea-walls, the training walls and walls along the bank that extend up river as far as the van-park west of the Pacific Highway.
 It is in this area and into the mouths of Marshalls Creek and Simpsons Creek that most of my observations have been made.

-The Brunswick River, at times, holds a very diverse marine fauna that surprised me when I got in there and took a really close look, so much so that I thought others might like to have a look too.
+The Brunswick River and its riparian areas, holds a very diverse fauna that surprised me when I got in there and took a really close look, so much so that I thought others might like to have a look too.

 The most obvious physical influence on the number and diversity of species in the river is flood and drought.
 During the spring and summer of 2002 and 2-3 months into 2003, after a long period of drought, the amount of marine life in the river was exceptional and I was able to photograph 35 species of Opisthobranchs (sea-slugs).
 Also evident, sometimes in large numbers, were;